-In 2015 the National Children’s Commissioner conducted a national investigation into the impact of family and domestic violence on children.
+This is the National Children’s Commissioner’s fifth report, which focuses on the rights and needs of young parents and their children.
 The version on this page is for children and young people.

 What are human rights?

 Our human rights are the things we all need to have a good life.
 They also make sure we are kind and fair to each other.

 Children’s rights are written down in a document called the United Nations Convention on the Rights of the Child.